vsummet/cms230notes/c-programming/c-chap08-pointers_strings.md

-# Pointers and Strings and Structs
+# Pointers and More Strings

 ## Strings
 Remember that strings are really just null terminated arrays of characters.
 Since we now understand how arrays and pointers are related, we can take a look at some advanced string concepts.